Bugaboo Turtle car seat review

-The seat and Bugaboo Isofix base were quick and easy to fit.
+The Turtle was highly rated for ease of installation by Bugaboo and Amazon customers as well as parents we surveyed*, with 71% scoring the seat 8/10 or more for this aspect.
+I too found the seat and Bugaboo Isofix base quick and easy to fit.
 Like the Bugaboo pushchairs, all the white buttons have a function – and for a seriously sleep-deprived mum this makes using the car seat fairly simple, as you know exactly what you’re looking for.
 The seat locks into place with a click and there is a white handle to pull to remove it.
 It lifts off easily, with very little pressure.
 The instruction manual uses simple diagrams, so there are no wordy instructions to wade through.

 Does the Bugaboo Turtle feel secure?

 Very.
 The seat locks into place on the Isofix base with a reassuring click and the stabilising leg provides extra support and is there to minimise any forward motion.
 I felt quite happy that Elin was completely secure.

 Like 71% of parents we surveyed, who scored it a 8/10 or more for strapping their child in, I found the Bugaboo Turtle’s harness easy to use, and my daughter was very comfortable in it.
 I found the best way to put her in when she was in a wriggly mood was to keep the straps over either side of the seat, then sit Elin inside and quickly tuck her arms under each strap.
 A sensible addition to this car seat was the extra padding around the buckle mechanism.
 Elin is at the age where she absolutely loves touching buttons and clips, so the extra padding meant her little fingers could not get pinched or trapped while I was doing up the harness.